-The teacher's commitments include the usual civil service allegiance and obedience requirements of (including allegiance to the constitution) which are directly associated with his/her educational brief, i.e. the obligation to conduct orderly lessons, plus preliminary subsequent preparation, the commitment to in-service training laid down by legislation in several Länder, commitment to collaboration with pupils and parental bodies and the obligation to undertake supervisory duties designed to shield the pupils from harm.
-Dereliction of duty can result in disciplinary measures.
-27 the German Teachers' Association (Deutscher Lehrerverband or DL) which is affiliated to the World Association of Teachers and the Education and Science Union (Gewerkschaft Erziehung und Wissenschaft or GEW) which is affiliated to the German Trade Union Federation (DGB).
+The teacher's commitments include the usual civil service allegiance and obedience requirements of (including allegiance to the constitution) which are directly associated with his/her educational brief, i.e. the obligation to conduct orderly lessons, plus preliminary and subsequent preparation, the commitment to in-service training laid down by legislation in several Länder, the commitment to collaboration with pupils and parental bodies and the obligation to undertake supervisory duties designed to shield the pupils from harm.
+Dereliction of duty can result in disciplinary measures.27 right of the teachers to set The up organisations (Lehrerverbände) of their own choice is guaranteed by the constitution without pre-conditions, formalities, or restrictions.
+Some 64% of the teachers in the Federal Republic are members of the following unions: the German Teachers' Association (Deutscher Lehrerverband or DL) which is affiliated to the World Association of Teachers and the Education and Science Union (Gewerkschaft Erziehung und Wissenschaft or GEW) which ίs affiliated to the German Trade Union Federation (DGB).
+As teachers have civil servant status they are not allowed to strike.
+However, the GEW supports28 the view that teachers should have this right when it concerns the question of their working conditions.